-Visit events.hofstra.edu for additional information on the following performances.
+Visit events.hofstra.edu for additional information on these performances.

 Hofstra Opera Theater